NatTuck/hw-quest/content/classes/2023-09/cs2381/syllabus.md

 ## Tentative Schedule

-Assignments will frequently be due at 11:59pm on Monday.
+The initial plan is for assignments to be due at 11:59pm on Monday.

 {{< schedule >}}